 Note: Campagnolo is a third option for bicycle components.
 However, it makes up a very small percentage of total new component sales when compared to Shimano and SRAM.
 Plus, it only makes road components.
-For the average rider, the vast majority of bike options stick to Shimano or SRAM products, so that's why Campagnolo is not included in this piece.
+For the average rider, the vast majority of bike brands stick to Shimano or SRAM products, so that's why Campagnolo is not included in this piece.

 - Component differences